rahulnyk/flexible-jekyll/_posts/2017-21-10-time-lapse.markdown

 I love to colaborate with artists.
 If you feel my timelapse videos can be used in your artwork or production, please contact me. <br />

 Here is a sample of my timelapse videography.
-For the full collection, please visit my youtube chennel <br />
+For the full collection, please visit my youtube chennel

 <a href="{{ site.youtube }}" target="_blank"><i class="fa fa-youtube-play fa-2x" aria-hidden="true"></i></a>